Doctor of Nurse Anesthesia Practice (DNAP) Completion Degree -- for CRNAs only

 Acute Surgical Pain Management Elective Course Options

-• Nurse Educator Certificate Program+--
+• Nurse Anesthesia Educator Track+--

-The Nurse Educator Curriculum meets eligibility requirements of the National League for Nursing (NLN) Academic Nurse Educator Certification.
+The Nurse Anesthesia Educator Curriculum meets eligibility requirements of the National League for Nursing (NLN) Academic Nurse Educator Certification.
 The curriculum uses the NLN Core Competencies (NLN-CC) of Academic Nurse Educators© with task statements as a framework.
 Upon completion of the Nurse Anesthesia Educator Track, graduates will be eligible to sit for the Certified Nurse Educator (CNE) Examination developed by the NLN Academic Nurse Educator Certification Program (ANECP).

 Nurse Faculty Loan Program (NFLP)»

-DUAL Application Cycle and Deadline for 2023
+Application Cycle and Deadline for Fall 2024

 Application Cycle Application Deadline Semester Start Date